Chapter 2 RStudio Projects

 Next, you’ll be asked to choose a sub-directory name and location.
 Enter your selected name and choose an appropriate location for the folder on your computer.
 Click Create Project, and you should now see your chosen file path displayed in the Files tab of the Viewer pane:

 When working on assignments for coursework, it is good practice to create a new R project for each assignment you work on.
 You should store the data, images, and any other files required for that assignment within the folder for the designated R project.
 You can create sub-folders for data and images, however, you may want to avoid making too many nested sub-folders, as this will make your paths long and tiresome to type.
-For a hypothetical course with 5 Labs (cough CHM410 cough), your coursework would look like this:

-2.5 A sneak peek at .Rmd files
+2.5 A Sneak Peek at .Rmd Files

 In this textbook, you will exclusively work with .Rmd (R Markdown) files, which offer a dynamic and interactive platform for blending code, text, and output.